 Pickup soccer is a game where players of all skill levels and ages encouraged to play without the pressures of a coach or trainer.
 There can also often be some teaching on the field and new players are encouraged to join in.
-There’s not expensive uniforms or soccer cleats needed.
-Just something round and your feet.
+There are no expensive uniforms or soccer cleats needed.
+You can use bags for goals, shoes, or even portable goals.
+Ultimately though you just need something round and your feet.

-In many cultures’ kids grow up playing pickup soccer from the time they are able to walk.
+In many cultures, kids grow up playing pickup soccer from the time they are able to walk.
 And sometimes sooner!
 Learning the game is like learning a language.
-The younger you start the more fluent you will become.
+The younger you start with basic soccer skills the more fluent you will become.

 There Are Many Benefits To Playing Pickup Soccer.